MatrixDJ96/EZBlocker2/README.md

 ### How it works

 Mute ads:
-- Basically Spotify desktop runs a web server on 127.0.0.1 that contains information about Spotify status.
+- <s>Basically Spotify desktop runs a web server on 127.0.0.1 that contains information about Spotify status.
 EZBlocker 2 attempts to extract song information hooking to this local server.
-To use this non-intrusive method, web helper in Spotify must be enabled.
+To use this non-intrusive method, web helper in Spotify must be enabled.</s>
+- EZBlocker 2 attempts to extract song information hooking to the new Spotify Web API.
+To use this official method you need to connect with your Spotify account (using any browser) and it is necessary to accept the request. (<a href="https://developer.spotify.com/assets/oauth.png">Example</a>)

 Block ads:
 - To prevent ads on Spotify from loading EZBlocker 2 must apply <b>hosts patches</b> on your system.
 These patches to be applied should require administrator rights.